-Support the ongoing development of Exit 140 as a regional destination district new commercial development
+Support the ongoing development of Exit 140 as a regional destination district lodging to support tourism

 - 1. Improve gateway aesthetics with landscaping and gateway signage at the exit - 2.
 Provide wayfinding for the area and to downtown - 3.
-Support commercial development along Rex - 4.
+Support commercial development along Rex Lake Road - 4.
 Landscape shoulders and medians along divided portion of Rex Lake Road - 5.
 Leverage regional destinations with higher end

-- lodging to support tourism - 6.
-Expand and enhance commercial development at Grand River - 7.
+- 6. Expand and enhance commercial development at Grand River - 7.
 Support multifamily and greenfield traditional neighborhood development in the area - 8.
 Improve pedestrian connectivity between Rex Lake Road and Grand River Parkway